SAP-samples/bulletinboard-reviews-nodejs/README.md

 To execute the tests or to start the service a local database is needed.
 The script `start-db.sh` can be used to start a local database (using docker).

+Also the dependencies need to be installed.
+Run `npm install` to install those.

 ### Execute tests
 The tests can be executed with npm: `npm test`